piclas-framework/piclas/docs/documentation/userguide/workflow.md

       -- Compiling Nitro/Release/Profile with [GNU] (v12.2.0) fortran compiler using PICLAS_INSTRUCTION [-march=native] instructions.

   When compiling piclas on one machine and executing the code on a different one, the instruction setting should be set to `generic` or the appropriate options for the specific architecture.
-Note that the availability of the options depends on the utilized compiler and its version.
 This can be accomplished by running

-      cmake -DPICLAS_INSTRUCTION='-march=generic -mtune=generic' ..
+      cmake -DPICLAS_INSTRUCTION='-mtune=generic' ..

+  Note that the availability of the options depends on the utilized compiler and its version ([List of the options for GCC](https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html)).
 To reset the instruction settings, run cmake again but with

       cmake -DPICLAS_INSTRUCTION= ..